 Mrs. Gougler has been working with NFCNS children since 1991.
 Both of Mrs. Gougler’s (now grown) children attended NFCNS and she is a past board member of the school.
 A native of France, Mrs. Gougler received her education from Ussel College and enjoys teaching children French songs and finger plays.
 Mrs. Gougler lives in Northfield with her husband and when not at school, you can find Mrs. Gougler among the many plants and flowers in her garden.

 Mrs. Morrissey received a B.A. from Quincy University followed by a B.F.A. from the School of the Art Institute of Chicago.
 Before joining NFCNS in 2014, Mrs. Morrissey worked at a school in Wilmette in a Special Education room as a teacher’s aide.
 Prior to working in Wilmette, she worked as a long term substitute art teacher at her children’s school and taught art classes at a local art school in Park Ridge.
 Mrs. Morrissey lives in Park Ridge with her husband, two children and dog.
-In her spare time she loves to paint and enjoys baking with her daughter.
+In her spare time she loves to bake and paint.

 Mrs. Ortega earned her degree in English and Communication Studies from the University of Iowa.
 She has been teaching dance to children of all ages for 19 years in studios and schools all over Chicagoland.
 Jessica lives in Northfield with her husband Ray and children Tyler and Mia.
 She is excited to join NFCNS this year with her daughter, Mia, who is in the pre-k program.

 Alison Basofin, Music Specialist, joined NFCNS in 2014.
 After earning a degree in psychology from the University of Michigan, Ms. Basofin began performing regularly as a singer/songwriter in New York City’s well-known venues.
 She then moved to Chicago to continue her musical pursuits while embarking on a career in arts administration.
-Since 2012, she has been singing and performing daily…for her daughter!
-Ms. Basofin’s goal is to bring the joy she feels playing music for her child to the students of NFCNS.
-She lives in Northfield and enjoys knitting and taking long walks around the neighborhood with her husband, daughter and dog.
+Since 2012, she has been singing and performing daily…for her daughter and son!
+Ms. Basofin’s goal is to bring the joy she feels playing music for her children to the students of NFCNS.
+She lives in Northfield and enjoys knitting and taking long walks around the neighborhood with her husband, children and dog.